Austin Opera’s 2014-15 Season invites you to witness the love struck tragedy of Charles Gounod’s Romeo & Juliet, based on the Shakespeare classic.

 Brett Barnes, baritone signing Gregorio – Austin’s own Brett Barnes returns, bringing his considerable stage experience back to Austin Opera audiences.
 Mr. Barnes, a local favorite and standout, performs regularly with with Texas Early Music Project, Conspirare and frequently on the Long Center stage with Austin Opera.

-Synopsis courtesy of The Metropolitan Opera and Romeo & Juliet stage director, Douglas Scholz-Carlson
+Synopsis courtesy of Romeo & Juliet stage director, Douglas Scholz-Carlson.

-ACT IV.
 At dawn in Juliet’s bedroom, the lovers exchange words of adoration before Romeo reluctantly leaves for exile.
 Capulet and Friar Laurence greet Juliet with news that she is to wed Paris that very day, but the priest gives her a sleeping potion that will make her appear dead.
 He promises that she will wake with Romeo beside her.
-Juliet drinks the potion and collapses.